Adjusted Service Rating Score: Classes

 Different scores were set for troops in the US Army, US Army Air Forces, Women’s Army Corps and holders of the Medal of Honor.

 Officers

-Before the surrender of Japan, officers who may have had to serve again in combat were assessed not only on their ASR score but also on their efficiency and military specialities.
+Before the surrender of Japan, officers who may have had to serve again in combat were assessed not only on their ASR score but also on their efficiency and military specialties.
 Most high-scoring officers could have expected an early discharge after VE Day.
 The qualifying score was revised down to 80 points after VJ Day.
 In the coming months it would be lowered again.

 Medical personnel

 Scores varied before the end of May 1945 by varied department in the Medical Corps.